ymanshur/go-restful/README.md

 - Firstly, you should create `.env.test` file (see [.env.test.example](.env.test.example) for mandatory _key-value_).

-- If you have not database in you machine, you can use containerized database for testing by run following command.
+- If you don't have a database on your machine, you can use containerized database for testing by run following command.

     ```bash
     docker compose -f docker-compose.test.yml --env-file .env.test up -d
     ```

-- Do functional test using following command
+- Do a functional test using the following command

     ```bash
     make test
     ```

-    To show in html mode, use
+    To show in HTML mode, use

     ```bash
     make test mode=html